prisma/prisma-engines/query-engine/js-connectors/smoke-test-js/README.md

 - Create a new `shadow` database branch.
 Repeat the steps above (selecting the `shadow` branch instead of `main`), and paste the generated URL in the `JS_PLANETSCALE_SHADOW_DATABASE_URL` environment variable in `.envrc`.

 In the current directory:
+- Run `cp prisma/mysql/schema.prisma prisma/` to use the MySQL schema.
+Change the provider to `mysql`.
 - Run `prisma migrate reset` to populate the remote PlanetScale database with the "smoke test" data.
 - Change the `provider` name in [./prisma/schema.prisma](./prisma/schema.prisma) from `mysql` to `@prisma/planetscale`.

 Note: you used to be able to run these Prisma commands without changing the provider name, but [#4074](https://github.com/prisma/prisma-engines/pull/4074) changed that (see https://github.com/prisma/prisma-engines/pull/4074#issuecomment-1649942475).

+### Neon

+- Create a new database with Neon CLI `npx neonctl projects create` or in [Neon Console](https://neon.tech).
+- Paste the connection string to `JS_NEON_DATABASE_URL`.
+Create a shadow branch and repeat the step above, paste the connection string to `JS_NEON_SHADOW_DATABASE_URL`.

+In the current directory:
+- Run `cp prisma/postgresql/schema.prisma prisma/` to use the PostgreSQL schema.
+Change the provider to `postgresql`.
+- Run `prisma migrate reset` to populate the remote PlanetScale database with the "smoke test" data.
+- Change the `provider` name in [./prisma/schema.prisma](./prisma/schema.prisma) from `postgresql` to `@prisma/neon`.

 ## How to use